 - We follow the same seven cooperative principles that all cooperative businesses follow across the United States.

 Cloverland Electric is proud to be a part of the local community and we care about our members.
 We’re always looking for new ways to help our members conserve energy, save money, and take advantage of the technology that’s changing the way we live and work.
 Follow Cloverland Electric Cooperative on Facebook, Twitter, and LinkedIn to stay informed on news, outages, and energy efficiency tips.

 - Voluntary and Open Membership

 - Autonomy and Independence

 Cloverland Electric Cooperative, through local control, will improve the quality of life for its members by proactively managing their unique energy needs.

 Cloverland Electric Cooperative is a not-for-profit, member-owned utility focused on delivering exceptional services through the generation and safe delivery of reliable and affordable energy solutions that encourage growth, foster innovation, and strengthen the communities we serve.

 Cloverland Electric Cooperative was founded in 1938 to provide electricity across the rural communities of Michigan’s Eastern Upper Peninsula.
 The co-op acquired Edison Sault Electric in 2010, nearly doubling the size of Cloverland’s member base.
-Cloverland Electric started with 1,090 members and now powers over 33,000 members across five counties.
-While membership has grown over the years, the primary mission remains to provide our members with safe, reliable, and affordable electricity.
+Cloverland Electric originally started with 1,090 members, continued growing and now powers over 34,000 members across five counties.
+While membership has grown over the years, the primary mission remains steadfast to provide our members with safe, reliable, and affordable electricity.